idankit/nodeJS-testing/README.md

     * Clone the repository to your computer
     * Go into the created directory `cd nodejs-testing`
     * Run the app using `node server.js`.
 The app is now running on port 3000
+    * Create your own branch and start working

 # Description
-Our app gets applications from google play store.
+Our app fetches applications data from google play store.
 It contains three routes:
 * /auth - gets 'userName' and 'password' query params and returns a token
-* /app/:appId - gets an app from the store based on the unique store id.
+* /app/:appId - fetches an app from the store based on the unique app id.
 For example, the store url of instagram: https://play.google.com/store/apps/details?id=com.instagram.android the appId is: com.instagram.android
-* /app/search/:term - searches for apps in the store based in a term.
+* /app/search/:term - searches for apps in the store based on a term.
-The endpoint support limiting the amount of the results using a query param called 'count' (default 20, max 250)
+The endpoint supports limiting the amount of the results using a query param called 'count' (default 20, max 250)

-Both /app/:appId and /app/search/:term requires authentication.
+Both '/app/:appId' and '/app/search/:term' routes requires authentication.
-Using /auth with randomly chosen userName and passowrd you generate the bearer token.
+Using '/auth' route, with randomly chosen userName and password generated a bearer token for the given user.
-Afterwards, simply add this token to you requests using 'authorization' header
+Afterwards, simply add 'authorization' header with the token as the value to your requests

 # Tests instructions
 ## Integration tests